 The crochet project I came across this week that caught my attention and nearly made me drop the project I am currently trying to finish in order to make the new one I had found is this:

 This project caught the eye and esprit of my inner 9-year-old, and she is still peeved I did not drop everything to make her one.
 How, she wants to know, is she supposed to eat lunch without one?
+This is exactly the kind of thing that would have made me look forward to lunch at school every day, and I would have wanted to use it at home.

 According to wikipedia, Bento “is a single-portion takeout or home-packed meal common in Japanese cuisine.”